Federal Satisfactory Academic Progress Standard

 Appealing for Federal Aid Re-instatement

-Students who want to appeal for financial aid reinstatement must complete a Satisfactory Academic Progress form and submit it to email@example.com.
-Please make sure to follow all the required steps outlined in the form before submitting it to the SAP committee.
+Students who want to appeal for financial aid reinstatement must complete a Satisfactory Academic Progress Appeal (SAP) by logging into CUNY Student Forms and completing all SAP tasks.